|UCAS code||Typical offer||Length|

 We have fantastic industry links, exposing you to the latest developments in the workplace.
 You may work on projects specified by companies such as IBM or BT.

 We work with our Industrial Advisory Board to make sure what we teach is up to date and relevant.
 This means you will be able to adapt quickly in the workplace.

 This course is recognised by BCS the Chartered Institute for IT for the purposes of fully meeting the educational requirement for Chartered IT Professional (CITP), CITP Further Learning and Chartered Engineer (CEng).

 This course is recognised by Institution of Engineering and Technology (IET) for the purposes of fulfilment of the educational requirement for CEng registration.

-Your second year continues teaching you the fundamentals of the discipline, and more specialist modules start to be introduced.
-You also choose to undertake either a software engineering or hardware project.
+Your second year continues the fundamentals of the discipline, and more specialist modules start to be introduced, including those in the main themes of AI.
+You also undertake either a software engineering or hardware project.

-Once you reach your third year, there is more flexibility, and you can choose optional modules from a wide range based on the latest developments in the discipline and research here at York.
+Once you reach your fourth year, there is more flexibility, and you can choose options specialising in AI, as well as modules based on the latest developments in esearch here at York.

 You will undertake a large individual research project, a group project and five modules.

 You will be able to choose from a large list of projects, or define your own.